1. Home

 Understanding how flexi-cap funds ensure dynamic asset allocation

-Flexi-cap funds are open-ended that invest a minimum of 65% of their capital in equities, as per the rules of the Securities and Exchange Board of India (SEBI), across market capitalisations—small, mid, and large-cap.
+Flexi-cap funds are open-ended mutual funds that invest a minimum of 65% of their capital in equities, as per the rules of the Securities and Exchange Board of India (SEBI), across market capitalisations—small, mid, and large-cap.
 There is, however, no minimum threshold for asset allocation in each of these segments and is done solely at the fund manager’s discretion.

 This ensures concentrated risks, arising from the underperformance of individual segments, are offset by gains from others.
 It also lets investors capitalise on emerging opportunities in real time.